ropensci/rnoaa/cran-comments.md

 R CMD CHECK passed on my local OS X install on R 3.1.2 and R development version, Ubuntu running on Travis-CI, and Win builder.

 The maintainer has changed from Edmund Hart (also known as Ted) to me (Scott Chamberlain).
 Edmund emailed Brian Ripley on 2014-11-11 stating that he agreed to this change.
 Please let me know if you want another email from him.
-His email from 2014-11-11 is:
+CRAN policies state that "When a new maintainer wishes to take over a package, this should be accompanied by the written agreement of the previous maintainer (unless the package has been formally orphaned)."
+His email from 2014-11-11 was:

 -------
 Hi Brian,